TechItAllServices/TechItAllServices-Main/Policyies.md

 You are not able to level up for a certian about of time.
 Time will vary.
 ### 5.4 Investagation
 You will be investgated and there will be a trial.
 If you do not attend due to a lack of caring you will receive 5.6 as of punishment.
-### 5.5 Suppendsion
+### 5.5 Suspendsion
-You account has been suppended due to what happend.
+You account has been suspended due to what happend.
 This means you can not access anything and your clearance/keycard will be set to level 0.
 You are not terminated tho and have a chance to be let back in.
-This can be appled up to 5 times.
+This can be appealed up to 5 times.
 ### 5.6 Terminated
-You have been removed from TIAS and there is one change to appeal.
+You have been removed from TIAS and there is one chance to appeal.
 You may be let back in if the council desides so.